sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Don't call it a job or say you are working!
 The J-1 visa status is not meant for "working", but rather for "training" in the United States.
-Remember, you're just a poor little intern *training* in the United States!
+Remember, you're just a poor little intern *training* in the United States and make sure you declare that you have a J1 Visa at US Customs!

 Some prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case they lose anything.